INF800/whoami/_posts/ReinforcementLearning/2020-10-18-q-learning.md

 The agent's `Learn` method creates / populates the Q-Table discussed above.
 It takes inputs mentioned in **2-B**.

 Initially, before the training starts, Q-Table is initialized with all zeros.
-While training, we must make sure that a all state-action pairs' Q-Values in Q-Table is increased from zero / decreased from zero.
-Which is taken care by update rule below.
-Using following equation, the Q-Values are altered for every move the agent makes.
+While training, we must make sure that all state-action pairs' Q-Values in Q-Table are increased from zero / decreased from zero suitably.
+Which is taken care of by the update rule below.
+Using the following equation, the Q-Values are altered for every move the agent makes.

 When agent makes action `A` while at state `S`, `A`th column in `S`th row in Q-Table is updated using: